James Brown: 1962–1966: Mr. Dynamite

 In 1962, Brown and his band scored a hit with their cover of the instrumental "Night Train", becoming a top five R&B single.
 That same year, the ballads "Lost Someone" and "Baby You're Right", the latter a Joe Tex composition, added to his repertoire and increased his reputation with R&B audiences.
 On October 24, 1962, Brown financed a live recording of a performance at the Apollo and convinced Syd Nathan to release the album, despite Nathan's belief that no one would buy a live album due to the fact that Brown's singles had already been bought and that live albums were usually bad sellers.

-Live at the Apollo was released the following June and became an immediate hit, eventually reaching number two on the Top LPs chart and selling over a million copies, staying on the charts for 14 months.
+Live at the Apollo was released in June 1963 and became an immediate hit, eventually reaching number two on the Top LPs chart and selling more than a million copies, staying on the charts for 14 months.
 In 1963, Brown scored his first top 20 pop hit with his rendition of the standard "Prisoner of Love".
-He also launched his first label, Try Me Records, which included recordings by the likes of Tammy Montgomery (later to be famous as Tammi Terrell), Johnny & Bill (Famous Flames associates Johnny Terry and Bill Hollings) and the Poets, which was another name used for Brown's backing band.
+He launched his first label, Try Me Records, which included recordings by Tammy Montgomery, later to be famous as Tammi Terrell, Johnny & Bill (Famous Flames associates Johnny Terry and Bill Hollings) and the Poets, which was another name used for Brown's backing band.
 During this time, Brown began an ill-fated two-year relationship with 17-year-old Tammi Terrell when she sang in his revue.
-Terrell ended their personal and professional relationship because of his abusive behavior.
+Terrell ended their personal and professional relationship because of Brown's abusive behavior.